Boarders/slick-blog/site/posts/halting1.md

 informs me, for example, that "a (one-tape) Turing machine can be formally defined as a [certain] 7-tuple"!) and don't offer a particularly good foundation for programming.
-A Turing machine, after all, is _not_ a programming language and is also not a particularly good machine model either!
+A Turing machine, after all, is _not_ (and was never meant to be) a programming language!

 Instead let's take an alternative approach: we will use the lambda calculus as the basis for computation.
 The lambda calculus is both a programming language in itself and the foundation of all other functional languages.
 As a testament to this idea, we will first prove halting for the lambda calculus and then see how the same argument looks when transplanted to Haskell.
-Finally, in the [next post](https://boarders.github.io/posts/halting2.html) we will formalise the argument in Agda and fill in most of the lingering details we brush aside here.
+Finally, in [part two of this post](https://boarders.github.io/posts/halting2.html), we will formalise the argument in Agda and fill in most of the lingering details we brush aside here.

 In the setting of the lambda calculus, a precise statement of halting can be given thusly: